 No. Your Living Trust is a form of ownership with roots in English common law.
 It has been recognized for centuries.
 The government has no interest in making you go through a living probate (guardianship) or a death probate.
 Those proceedings only create more of a backlog in the court system.

 Can I Name Trustees & Beneficiaries Who Live Out of State?

 Yes.
 There are no limits on where your trustees or beneficiaries must reside.

-No. A Revocable Trust permits you to avoid guardianship (also known as “living probate”) and death probate.
-It can also reduce or possibly eliminate Federal Estate Taxes, which are different from income taxes.
-But a Revocable Trust is not a strategy for reducing income taxes.
-In fact, if you're the trustee of your Living Trust, you will file your income tax returns in exactly the same way you filed them before the Trust existed.
+No. A Living Trust permits you to avoid guardianship (also known as “living probate”) and death probate.
+But a Living Trust is not a strategy for reducing income taxes.
+In fact, if you’re the trustee of your Living Trust, you will file your income tax returns in exactly the same way you filed them before the Trust existed.
 There are no new returns to file, and no new liabilities are created.